Metro United Way's 100th Anniversary Timeline

 In 2011, the entrepreneurial early education initiative "Bridges to Tomorrow" - funded with a Gheens Foundation grant - comes to a close and the learnings transition to the formation of Metro United Way's Excellence Academy early learning program, a partnership with Community Coordinated Child Care and the Lift a Life Foundation.

-In 2012, a devastating tornado rips through Southern Indiana, leaving many homes destroyed and individuals and families displaced; Metro United Way forms a disaster recovery team with partner organizations, March2Recovery, to lead volunteer coordination efforts.
+In 2012, a devastating tornado rips through Southern Indiana, leaving many homes destroyed and individuals and families displaced; Metro United Way forms March2Recovery, a disaster recovery team, with partner organizations to lead volunteer coordination efforts.
 The Mayor's Give A Day Week of Service begins a new volunteer connection partnership with Metro United Way as the backbone organizer for community acts of compassion.

-In 2014, Metro United Way launches "BLOCS", a partnership with JCPS and Metro Government to improve a network of quality out-of-school time programs and access to them by community youth.
+In 2014, Metro United Way launches BLOCS, a partnership with JCPS, Metro Government and the Alliance For Youth to improve a network of quality out-of-school time programs and access to them by community youth.
 In 2015, the Ready for K Alliance forms with Metro United Way's leadership to unite community early education partners by the aspiration that all children enter kindergarten ready to learn.
 Metro United Way also launches LINC (Lead.
 Impact.
 Network.
 Change.) to engage adults 30 and under in meaningful volunteer activities; our Black Male Achievement Initiative begins, awarding grants from an innovation fund to grassroots organizations that positively influence young black males.

 2-1-1 launches a new call center partnership with the Center for Women and Families in 2016, and Theresa Reno-Weber begins as President & CEO of Metro United Way in our 100th year, 2017.